 I flicked open my cigarette case.
 Three left, and then I’d have to buy more.
 With money I didn’t have.
 The cash Mrs. Chaudhury had given me was going towards next month’s rent.
-The business I expected to drum up sometime between now and then would pay for food, and until then I was living off the cans and ramen I’d managed to scrounge from my foster family.
-The boxes in my office were things they’d been trying to get rid of or the things I’d managed to hold onto, some donations from people I’d actually manged to learn the names of in school…
+The business I expected to drum up sometime between now and then would pay for food, and until then I was living off the cans and ramen my last foster family had given me as a gesture of goodwill.
+The boxes in my office were things they’d been trying to get rid of or the things I’d managed to hold onto, some donations from people I’d actually managed to learn the names of in school…

 Right.
 Between the murder, the psychics, and fighting with Jo, I’d forgotten about that guy.
+Another perfectly nice person I didn’t understand.
 I opened the message.

 N: Hey!
 The lnadlord says its all good and I can move in this week!
 Is Thursday good?

 J: yeah sure